 John Honeywell aka Captain Greybeard

 A man that really needs no introduction, Captain Greybeard is a household name for fans of cruising, and to us all in the cruise industry.
-I was absolutely thrilled that John agreed to have a chat to me about his own world of cruising, so without further ado here is what I found out.
+I was absolutely thrilled that.
+So without further ado here is what I found out.

 What does Editor at Large mean?